-The fiscal year ending September 2013 (FY13) included the first six months of the fourth five year renewal of Cooperative Agreement DE-NA0001944 with the U.S. Department of Energy (DOE).
-A portion of the year was funded as an extension of the prior Cooperative Agreement DE-FC52-08NA2832 with DOE.
-This annual report summarizes work carried out under the Cooperative Agreement at the Laboratory for Laser Energetics (LLE) during the past fiscal year including work on the inertial confinement fusion (ICF) campaign; laser, optical materials, and advanced technology development; operation of the Omega Facility for the ICF and high-energy-density (HED) campaigns, the National Laser Users' Facility (NLUF), the Laboratory Basic Science (LBS) Program, and other external users; and programs focusing on the education of high school, undergraduate, and graduate students during the year.
+The fiscal year ending September 2014 (FY14) concluded the first 18 months of the fourth five-year renewal of Cooperative Agreement DE-NA0001944 with the U.S. Department of Energy (DOE).
+This annual report summarizes work carried out under the Cooperative Agreement at the Laboratory for Laser Energetics (LLE) during the past fiscal year including work on the Inertial Confinement Fusion (ICF) Campaign; laser, optical materials, and advanced technology development; operation of the Omega Laser Facility for the ICF and High-Energy-Density (HED) Campaigns, the National Laser Users' Facility (NLUF), the Laboratory Basic Science (LBS) Program, and other external users; and programs focusing on the education of high school, undergraduate, and graduate students during the year.

 One of LLE's principal missions is to conduct research in ICF with particular emphasis on supporting the goal of achieving ignition on the National Ignition Facility (NIF).
 This program uses the Omega Laser Facility and the full experimental, theoretical, and engineering resources of the laboratory.
-During FY13, a total of 1984 target shots were taken at the Omega Laser Facility (comprised of the 60-beam OMEGA UV laser and the four-beam, high-energy petawatt OMEGA EP laser).
-More than 40% of the facility's target shots in FY13 were designated as ICF experiments or experiments in support of ICF.
-During the last five years, 8204 target shots were taken on the Omega Laser Facility in support of the National Nuclear Security Administration (NNSA) missions.
-The OMEGA and OMEGA EP lasers attained average experimental effectiveness of 96.6% and 93.7%, respectively, in FY13.
+During FY14, a record total of 2104 target shots were taken at the Omega Laser Facility (comprised of the 60-beam OMEGA UV laser and the four-beam, high-energy petawatt OMEGA EP laser).
+More than 42% of the facility's target shots in FY14 were designated as ICF experiments or experiments in support of ICF.
+The OMEGA and OMEGA EP lasers attained average experimental effectiveness of 93.3% and 92.8%, respectively, in FY14.

-LLE plays a lead role in the validation of the performance of cryogenic target implosions, essential to all forms of ICF ignition.
-LLE is responsible for a number of critical elements within the Integrated Experimental Teams supporting the demonstration of indirect-drive ignition on the NIF and is the lead laboratory for the validation of the polar-drive (PD) approach to ignition on the NIF.
-LLE has also developed, tested, and constructed a number of diagnostics that are being used at both the Omega Facility and the NIF.
-During this past year, progress in the inertial fusion research program continued in three principal areas: ICF experiments and experiments in support of ICF; theoretical analysis and design efforts aimed at improving direct-drive–ignition capsule designs (including polar-drive–ignition designs) and advanced ignition concepts such as shock ignition and fast ignition; and development of diagnostics for experiments on the NIF, OMEGA, and OMEGA EP.
-In this volume, we report in detail on these efforts.
+LLE plays a lead role in validating the performance of cryogenic target implosions, essential to all forms of ICF ignition.
+LLE is responsible for a number of critical elements within the Integrated Experimental Teams that support the demonstration of indirect-drive ignition on the NIF and is the lead laboratory for the validation of the polar-direct-drive (PDD) approach to ignition on the NIF.
+LLE has also developed, tested, and constructed a number of diagnostics that are being used at both the Omega Laser Facility and the NIF.
+During this past year, progress in the Inertial Fusion Research Program continued in three principal areas: ICF experiments and experiments in support of ICF; theoretical analysis and design efforts aimed at improving direct-drive–ignition capsule designs (including polar-direct-drive–ignition designs) and advanced ignition concepts such as shock ignition and fast ignition; and development of diagnostics for experiments on the NIF, OMEGA, and OMEGA EP.

-The Omega Facility is also being used for several campaigns by teams from the Commissariat á l'Énergie Atomique (CEA) of France and th'e Atomic Weapons Establishment (AWE) of the United Kingdom.
-These programs are conducted at the facility on the basis of special agreements put in place by DOE/NNSA and the participating institutions.
+The Omega Laser Facility is also used for several campaigns by teams from CEA of France and the Atomic Weapons Establishment (AWE) of the United Kingdom.
+These programs are conducted at the facility on the basis of special agreements put in place by DOE/NNSA and participating institutions.

-The facility users during FY13 included 11 collaborative teams participating in the NLUF program; 16 teams led by Lawrence Livermore National Laboratory (LLNL) and LLE scientists participating in the LBS program; many collaborative teams from LLE and the national laboratories conducting ICF experiments; investigators from LLNL and Los Alamos National Laboratory (LANL) carrying out HED experiments; and scientists and engineers from CEA, AWE, and the University of Michigan's CRASH program.
-In total, ~62% of the Omega facility target shots were conducted by teams led by external users.
-The work of these external users is summarized in this report.
+The facility users during this year included 11 collaborative teams participating in the NLUF Program; 16 teams led by Lawrence Livermore National Laboratory (LLNL) and LLE scientists participating in the LBS Program; many collaborative teams from the national laboratories conducting ICF experiments; investigators from LLNL and Los Alamos National Laboratory (LANL) conducting experiments for high-energy-density-physics programs; and scientists and engineers from CEA.

 Omega Laser Facility Users Group (OLUG)

-The fifth Omega Users Group (OLUG) Workshop was conducted at LLE in April 2013.
-More than 100 researchers from 25 universities met at the 2.5-day workshop to facilitate communications and exchanges among individual Omega users and between users and the LLE management; to present ongoing and proposed research; to encourage research opportunities and collaborations that could be undertaken at the Omega facility and other high-energy-density-physics facilities; to provide an opportunity for students, postdoctoral fellows, and young researchers to present their research in an informal setting; and to provide feedback to the LLE management from the users about ways to improve the facility and future experimental campaigns.
-A summary report on this workshop is contained in this report.
+A capacity gathering of over 100 researchers from 25 universities and laboratories met at LLE for the Sixth Omega Laser Facility Users Group (OLUG) workshop to facilitate communications and exchanges among individual Omega users, and between users and the LLE management; to present ongoing and proposed research; to encourage research opportunities and collaborations that could be undertaken at the Omega Laser Facility and in a complementary fashion at other facilities [such as the NIF or the Laboratoire pour l'Utilisation des Lasers Intenses (LULI)]; to provide an opportunity for students, postdoctoral fellows, and young researchers to present their research in an informal setting; and to provide feedback from the users to LLE management about ways to improve and keep the facility and future experimental campaigns at the cutting edge.

 Table of Contents